 - indicated in Table 8-1a.

-For a non-BL/CE UE, for TDD and transmission mode 2 if the UE is not configured with higher layer parameter ul-TTI-Length, the number of HARQ processes per serving cell for non-subframe bundling operation shall be twice the number determined by the UL/DL configuration (Table 4.2-2 of [3]) for TDD and transmission mode 1 there are two HARQ processes associated with a given subframe as described in [8].
+For a non-BL/CE UE, for TDD and transmission mode 2 if the UE is not configured with higher layer parameter ul-STTI-Length, the number of HARQ processes per serving cell for non-subframe bundling operation shall be twice the number determined by the UL/DL configuration (Table 4.2-2 of [3]) for TDD and transmission mode 1 there are two HARQ processes associated with a given subframe as described in [8].
 For TDD and both transmission mode 1 and transmission mode 2, the "TDD UL/DL configuration" in Table 8-1 and Table 8-1a refers to the UL-reference UL/DL configuration for the serving cell if UL-reference UL/DL configuration is defined for the serving cell and refers to the serving cell UL/DL configuration otherwise.

-For a non-BL/CE UE configured higher layer parameter ul-TTI-Length, if the UE is configured with shortProcessingTime and transmission mode 2 for subframe-PUSCH the number of HARQ processes per TDD serving cell for non-subframe bundling operation is 32, and 16 otherwise.
+For a non-BL/CE UE configured higher layer parameter ul-STTI-Length, if the UE is configured with shortProcessingTime and transmission mode 2 for subframe-PUSCH the number of HARQ processes per TDD serving cell for non-subframe bundling operation is 32, and 16 otherwise.
 There are two HARQ processes for transmission mode 2 of subframe-PUSCH associated with a given subframe as described in [8].

 <Unchanged parts in this subclause are omitted>